He’s the matador from Madrid racing royalty.

 Sainz is the son of double World Rally champion, also his namesake, and has brought some of Dad’s driving skills to the F1 circuit – junior loves a delicious dose of drift for one.

-After following in his famous father’s tyre tracks, Sainz now has big racing boots to fill at McLaren where he replaces his childhood hero Fernando Alonso in 2019.
-It is never easy living in the shadow of sporting giants, but Sainz has the drive and disposition to deal with it.
+After following in his famous father’s tyre tracks, Sainz had big racing boots to fill at McLaren when he replaced his childhood hero Fernando Alonso.
+It is never easy living in the shadow of sporting giants, but Sainz has shown the drive and disposition to deal with it.
 Vamos!